 It was decided once by Gujarat HC, an unreportable Judgment is not ‘unreportable’ on a website.
 Nonetheless, there has been no report on Sajid v.
 State of Uttarakhand & Another, [Criminal Appeal No. 983 of 2018].

 Appellant was convicted under Sections 363 and 366, IPC and was sentenced to undergo imprisonment for 7 years [CRLA/314/2004, High Court of Uttarakhand at Nainital].

-A Woman was kidnapped [abducted] / abducted [not kidnapped] – [perhaps ‘criminally intimidated’ / perhaps ‘abused by authority’] – knowing she will be forced / seduced to engage in illicit intercourse.
-The Appellant was undergoing his sentence when the Woman entered a compromise.
-It was submitted to Court that she is married, “living happily” and that she and her husband have no complaint against the Appellant.
-The SC: “The sentence is limited to the period already undergone”.
-“The Appellant shall pay a fine of Rupees Two Lakhs… within a period of one month from today.”
+Woman was kidnapped [abducted] / abducted [not kidnapped], perhaps ‘criminally intimidated’ / perhaps ‘abused by authority’, knowing she will be forced / seduced to engage in illicit intercourse.
+Appellant was undergoing his sentence when the Woman entered a compromise.
+It was submitted to Court, she is married, “living happily” and she and her Husband have no complaint against Appellant.
+SC: “Sentence is limited to the period already undergone”.
+“Appellant shall pay a fine of Rupees Two Lakhs.”

 Former Justice Markandey Katju had once justified reducing sentence of imprisonment of 3 who gang-raped, on grounds : i) a compromise had been reached; ii) Victim was married and needed money for her Children; iii) imprisoning Accused further would serve no purpose; iv) Judgment [Baldev Singh v.
 State of Punjab, (2011) 13 SCC 705] was of a Lady Judge, Justice Gyan Sudha Mishra, too.